ahr9n/my-calculator/README.md

-# MyCalculator
+# My Calculator

-Do the math with MyCalculator!
+Do the math with My Calculator!

 ## Features: